WorldWideTelescope/wwt-user-website/README.md

 - `/download`
 - `/home`
 - `/learn`
+- `/style.css`
 - `/terms`
 - `/use`

 Note that the root path `/` is handled specially in WWT: users are redirected either to `/webclient/` or `/home/` depending on a preference cookie.

+Routing in the reverse proxy is case-insensitive, as were the URLs in the original app backed, so the generated website provides numerous capitalized aliases to the above too.

 ## Contributing